kingluddite/web-dev-notes/full-stack/udemy/traverse/352n-node-masterclass-express-mongodb/section-04-mongodb/19-connect-db-with-mongoose.md

 * You'll see all those annoying errors are gone

 ## IMPORTANT
-* If you change the stuff inside `config/config.env` you need to restart the server for the changes to take effect
+* **NOTE** If you change the stuff inside `config/config.env` you need to restart the server for the changes to take effect
-* Change the password to a wrong password
+* Change the `password` to a wrong password
     - re-start server and you'll get this error

 ```